RA341/dockman/website/docs/file/file-aliases.md

 # File Aliases

-File aliases let you browse and edit files outside your compose root directory.
+File aliases let you browse and edit files in any directory on your host.

-Handy for accessing Docker data folders or config files without SSH.
+Handy for accessing Docker data folders or config files without manually SSHing.

 **Example use cases:**

-- Edit container configs stored in `/var/lib/docker`
 - Modify app data in `/opt/appdata`
 - Access media files in `/mnt/storage`